-(1) The fee received by the Chairman of the Board of Directors also compensated him whilst he served as Chairman of the Remuneration and Nomination committee.
-(2) The fee received by Members of the Board of Directors was increased on 15 September 2017.
+(1) The fee received by the Chairman of the Board of Directors also compensated him whilst he served as Chairman of the Remuneration and Nomination committee

 The payment of additional fees for serving as Chairman, whether on the Board or a committee recognises the additional time commitment required by the Chairman.
 Non-executive Directors are also entitled to be reimbursed for all business related expenses, including travel on EML business, incurred in the discharge of their duties in accordance with EML's Constitution.